sara-nl/swiftdocs/source/Pages/Clients/cyberduck.rst

 V3 authentication
 -----------------

-Users using their SURFsara Central User Administration (CUA) account need to use keystone V3 authentication.
+Users using their SURF Central User Administration (CUA) account need to use keystone V3 authentication.
 We have provided a pre-configured profile for you.
 You can download it from: :download:`surfswiftv3.cyberduckprofile <../../Scripts/cyberduck_profile/surfswiftv3.cyberduckprofile>`.
 Double click this file to install and register it.

 For this profile you need to supply the **Project Name**, the **User Domain** and the **User Name**.
 For CUA users, the **User Domain** has to be set to **CuaUsers**.
 If you have a local account, then you can also use this profile, but **User Domain** has to be set to **Default**.
 Finally you have to supply your password.